The first ever zero emission, autonomous ship

 “By moving container transport from land to sea, Yara Birkeland is the start of a major contribution to fulfilling national and international environmental impact goals.
 The new concept is also a giant step forward towards increased seaborne transportation in general,” says Geir Håøy, President and CEO of KONGSBERG.

 As a leading global maritime technology company, KONGSBERG’s integrated control and monitoring systems are already capable of providing technology for remote and unmanned operations.
 Yara Birkeland will benefit from competence and technologies developed across KONGSBERG.

-Operation is planned to start in the latter half of 2018, shipping products from Yara’s Porsgrunn production plant to Brevik and Larvik in Norway.
+Operation is planned to start in the first quarter of 2020, shipping products from Yara’s Porsgrunn production plant to Brevik and Larvik in Norway.